-US stock indexes edge mostly lower in early trading
+US stock indexes veer higher in midday trading; oil slides

 - Manhunt underway for suspect in killing of Orlando officer VIEW

-MARKETS OVERSEAS: In Europe, Germany’s DAX was up 0.1 percent, while the CAC40 of France was 0.1 percent lower.
-Britain’s FTSE 100 was up 0.4 percent, pushing further into record territory as it benefits from a drop in the pound.
+MARKETS OVERSEAS: In Europe, Germany’s DAX rose 0.2 percent, while the CAC40 of France inched up 0.1 percent.
+Britain’s FTSE 100 gained 0.5 percent, closing at a new all-time high for the ninth day in a row.
 In Asia, Japan’s Nikkei 225 index dropped 0.8 percent, while the Kospi in South Korea slipped 0.2 percent.
 Hong Kong’s Hang Seng added 0.8 percent.

-ENERGY: U.S. benchmark crude oil was down 6 cents at $51.90 a barrel in New York.
-Brent crude, which is used to price oil sold internationally, was down 38 cents at $54.56 a barrel in London.
+ENERGY: U.S. benchmark crude oil was down 51 cents, or 1 percent, at $51.45 a barrel in New York.
+Brent crude, which is used to price oil sold internationally, was down 63 cents, or 1.1 percent, at $54.31 a barrel in London.

-BONDS: Bond prices were little changed.
-The yield on the 10-year Treasury note held steady at 2.37 percent.
+BONDS: Bond prices fell.
+The yield on the 10-year Treasury note rose to 2.38 percent from 2.37 percent late Monday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.